 Meanwhile, FBI agents and self-appointed deputies continued shooting at the Little Bohemia Lodge.
 Agents eventually realized that the gangsters had escaped and the Battle of Little Bohemia Lodge ended at dawn.
 The FBI was able to apprehend a cadre of female stragglers, including Helen Gillis, who soon got out on parole.

-Nelson’s Last Stand
+Baby Face Nelson’s Last Stand

 While Nelson may have avoided capture at Little Bohemia, it was only a matter of months before the law finally caught up with him.